Beyond Dashboards: Enabling employees to answer their data-related questions [+]

 Examples of well-designed slice-and-dice displays

-Determining which types of analytical questions can be safely answered by non-analysts using self-serve tools, and which require a trained analyst to answer.
+Determining which types of analytical questions can be safely answered by non-analysts using preconfigured tools, and which types of questions require a trained analyst to answer

-Examples of canned analysis displays are shown but design principles and best practices for this type of display aren’t discussed in depth since these vary greatly from one tool to another.
+Examples of canned analysis displays are shown but design principles and best practices for this type of display aren’t discussed in depth since these vary greatly from one display to another

 Navigation and discoverability

-Designing a home screen that enables users to find answers to different types of data-related questions quickly and easily
+Designing a home screen that enables users to quickly find answers to different types of data-related questions

-Linking different types of information displays into a cohesive system that enables users to continue to find answers as new data-related questions arise in their minds
+Linking different types of information displays into a cohesive system that enables users to quickly get answers as new data-related questions arise in their minds

 Educating and gathering requirements from users